kelu124/SMARTCITIES-HACK-2021/README.md

 Mott MacDonald are delighted to present our #SmartCities Hackathon Solution “MyWay” which provides a safe solution for traversing the beautiful City of Singapore for pedestrians, improving mental health, and feeling of safety and security.

-We are excited to be involved in the #SmartCities Hackathon: it strongly resonates with our purpose “To improve society by considering social outcomes in everything we do; relentlessly focusing on excellence and digital innovation, transforming our clients' businesses, our communities and employee opportunities.”
-We have assembled a truly, diverse, international team to take part in the Hackathon.
+We are excited to be involved in the #SmartCities Hackathon: it strongly resonates with our purpose *to improve society by considering social outcomes in everything we do; relentlessly focusing on excellence and digital innovation, transforming our clients' businesses, our communities and employee opportunities*.
+We have assembled a truly, diverse, international team to take part in the Hackathon, spanning from June 4th to June 7th 2021    .

 ## Repository Ownership